-Practical Parkour Dog, so called because this class is actually a fusion of obedience, agility, fitness and tricks all in one-and it is convenient, accessible and fun for anyone!
-Dogs and humans of all ages and abilities can enjoy this activity, and humans need no fancy footwork or running.
+Parkour Dog- this class is actually a fusion of obedience, agility, fitness and tricks.
+Parkour is an activity that is convenient, accessible and fun for anyone!
+Dogs and humans of all ages and abilities can enjoy this activity on a variety of levels and humans need no fancy footwork or running.
 Add more fun to your everyday walks and hikes.
 Your dog will gain confidence and learn to function and focus in any environment while you enjoy quality time together.
 This class is all about making the most of training, fun and relationship, wherever you go!

 - Safety first-because there are no extremes here, and we will be following the rules of the International Dog Parkour Association where safety is priority.